jesse51002/Fraud-u-not/README.md

 #### Data Exploration

-<u>Binary Values effect on whether or not a purchase was a fraud<u/>
+<ins>Binary Values effect on whether or not a purchase was a fraud</ins>

 Repeat Retailer
 * Whether a purchase was a repeat retailer did not effect the fraud percentage.
 It stayed consistent at around <b>8.84%</b> of purchases whether